KirsteenJ/COMP223-221-Final-Term-Project-Section-A-Quizzy/README.md

 The backend for quiz and question creation is complete.
 Frontend design and the import functionality for quizzes are testing.

 ### Future Plan
-Moving forward, we plan to introduce an audio test feature and we will support the uploading of MP3 files.
-We are also adding a scoreboard feature for public online ranking, which includes the name, usage time, date, and ranking.
-For individual users, we will add a test record feature to help users identify their mistakes.
-In the user creation feature, we will add user levels, such as teacher, student, etc. In addition, we will add a database to create a public question bank, where each user can upload 1-5 question files.
-Finally, we will add a feature to randomize the order of the questions and the number of questions to be answered in the question settings.
+1. In the future, we plan to introduce a listening test feature and will support the uploading of MP3 files.
+2. We will add a scoreboard feature that will display online rankings publicly, including names, usage time, date, and rank.
+3. For individual users, we will add a test record feature to make it easy for users to look up their mistakes.
+4. In terms of user creation, we will add more levels, such as 'teacher', 'student', etc.
+5. We will add a database to create a public question bank, allowing each user to upload 1-5 question files.
+6. We will add a feature in the question settings to randomize the order of the questions and the number of questions to be answered.